-Regular classified staff who work thirty (30) or more hours a week are eligible for the Professional Development Benefit.
+Regular Supervisory Management employees who work thirty (30) or more hours a week are eligible for Professional Development Benefit.

-Tuition for high school or college courses, other than that provided by Harper's tuition waiver program will be reimbursed to a maximum of nine hundred dollars (\$975) per fiscal year for job-connected or job-oriented courses only.
+Tuition for college courses, other than that provided by Harper's tuition waiver program will be reimbursed to a maximum of one thousand and one hundred fifty dollars (\$1,150) per fiscal year for job-connected or job- oriented courses only.
 These courses must be from an accredited School, College or University.
-However, in certain instances this benefit may be used, with prior approval of the appropriate administrator, to pay for membership fees and incidental expenses related to professional organizations, subscriptions to professional journals, books or periodicals, course fees, and seminars, workshops or other non-traditional courses taken during normal paid working hours.
+However, in certain instances this benefit may be used, with prior approval of the appropriate Executive Council member, to pay for membership fees and incidental expenses related to professional organizations, subscriptions to professional journals, books or periodicals, course fees, and seminars, workshops or other non-traditional courses taken during normal paid working hours.
 If an employee is hired mid-year, the current maximum benefit amount will be pro-rated accordingly.